qunitjs/qunit/docs/api/assert/rejects.md

 * A function that returns `true` when the assertion should be considered passing.
 * An Error object.
-* A base constructor to use ala `rejectionValue instanceof expectedMatcher`.
+* A base constructor, evaluated as `rejectionValue instanceof expectedMatcher`.
 * A RegExp that matches (or partially matches) `rejectionValue.toString()`.

 Note: in order to avoid confusion between the `message` and the `expectedMatcher`, the `expectedMatcher` **can not** be a string.